chenxuetian/EDGE/README.md

 - `edge_dataset/`: the dataset creation scripts, as well as a config file for dataset generating and a provided jsonl file containing a tiny portion of the training QAs as an example dataset
 - `example_images/`: examples of GUI images used for inference
 - `gen_advc_tasks/`: scripts for synthesizing advanced tasks using Claude-3.5
-- `monkey_model/`: model code; please download the model parameters from [the model repository](https://huggingface.co/EDGEwww25/EDGE-Model)to try the inference of *EDGE*.
+- `monkey_model/`: model code; please download the model parameters from [the model repository](https://huggingface.co/EDGEwww25/EDGE-Model) to try the inference of *EDGE*.
 - `utils/`: utilities for dataset, training and inference
 - `.gitignore`
 - `finetune.sh`: the fine-tuning script used during *EDGE* training